Nikk-05/Simplink/README.md

 # 🔗 Simplink

 **Simplink** is a fast, lightweight, and privacy-friendly link shortener built with modern web technologies.
-It allows you to generate short URLs and redirect users seamlessly — ideal for developers, marketers, and teams who want a simple, reliable link management tool.
+It allows you to generate short URLs and redirect users seamlessly — ideal for developers, marketers, and teams seeking a simple and reliable link management tool.

 ---